tgreer812/TribalWarsScripts/CoordinatedAttackPlanner/CoordinatedAttackPlanner.md

   - "Add Attack" button creates a new row for custom assignments.
   - "Mass Add" button allows adding attacks from every attacking village to every target village (useful for mass fakes).
 - **Set Desired Landing Time:**
-  - For each target, specify the exact arrival time (server time, with ms precision).
+  - For each attack, specify the exact arrival time (landing time) in format YYYY-MM-DD HH:MM:SS (server time).
+  - The system validates that landing times are in the future.
 - **Assign Units/Templates:**
-  - Template selection is **not** part of the plan.
-The user will select templates themselves at import/use time.
-The plan can leave the template field empty.
+  - Template selection is **not** part of the plan creation phase.
+Users will select templates during import/finalization.
+  - The plan exports with empty `template` and `slowestUnit` fields to be filled during finalization.

 ---